The Newfoundland and Labrador Teachers’ Association By-Laws

-(5) (a) Notwithstanding all other by-laws herein contained, s/he shall refrain from official political activity that might be interpreted as committing the NLTA to the support of any political party, faction, group or candidate for any political office.
+(5) (a) Notwithstanding all other by-laws herein contained, the Vice-President shall refrain from official political activity that might be interpreted as committing the NLTA to the support of any political party, faction, group or candidate for any political office.
 The Executive will be the body designated to interpret this section subject to review by the Convention.

 XIV.
 DUTIES OF EXECUTIVE COUNCIL